 Students may add or drop a course, or change a section of a course during the first 5 days of classes through WebAdvisor or by completing a Course Selection form at the Registrar's Office.
-Students wishing to add a course during the second week of classes (days 6-10 of classes) must have the written approval of the professor and the Assistant Vice President for Academic Affairs.
+Students wishing to add a course during the second week of classes (days 6-10 of classes) must have the written approval of the professor and the Provost.